tahsinmurtaj16/ClassScheduling/README.md

 cout << proc[0].ccode;  //prints out the course code in the first element of the array
 ```

-As an example, the code for FCFS is already given to you.
+As an example, the code for FCFS (fcfs.cpp) is already given to you.
 Your job is to write the code for two other algorithms that you can consider using to schedule courses.
 Note that in FCFS, you can ignore the priority parameter, and prefered start time (arrival) because the algorithm only cares about what is in the queue (array).

 ## Output